isomerpages/moe-compassvalesec/_our-people/Partnership with Parents.md

 **2. Meet The Form Teacher sessions**

 The Covid-19 pandemic did not deter our form teachers from persisting in their efforts to “meet up” with parents to discuss the progress and development of their children.
-The school tapped on the affordances of technology to engage parents from all levels on 27 & 28 May 2021.
+The school tapped on the affordances of technology to engage parents from all levels on 27 &amp; 28 May 2021.
 These sessions have enabled the form teachers to connect with the parents and strengthen their partnership in supporting the growth and development of each child.

 ### Parent Support Group (PSG)
 ![](/images/PSG_Picture%201.jpg)

 #### Who are we?

-We are parents of CVSS students who are keen to take an active role in shaping the crucial teenage years of our children.
+We are parents of CVSS students who are keen to take an active role in shaping the crucial teenage years of our children.&nbsp;

 ![](/images/PSG%20Exco2021_1.png)
 ![](/images/PSG%20Exco2021_2.png)